Analysis | If America were smarter about math, our politics might be less dumb

 Some big boxes!
 And those are only four of the employers.

 But as The Washington Post’s Aaron Blake pointed out on Wednesday, those boxes also represent only a small portion of those organizations’ total employee pools.
 The state police, for example, actually saw only one of its 2,000-plus troopers quit so far — but even “dozens” is just a slice of the total.
 That’s why the box above is colored in light orange: That’s what dozens would look like, should it emerge.
 Novant Health, the health-care system in North Carolina, actually had 200 hesitant employees — of about 35,000 total — who ended up getting vaccinated, leaving 175 who were fired after not getting the shots.
+At Albany Medical Center, a similar total declined the vaccine.
 And United, which may lose almost 600 employees, has more than 100 times that many.

 In other words, the number of people negatively affected by these rules is, in each case, a small percentage of the total.
 In each case, it’s less than 1 in 50.
 (The dark-colored section on Novant’s square below indicates the 200 who decided to be vaccinated.)

 It’s also useful to remember that the United States is a very big place.
 In August, there were about 8.4 million people out of work.
-If we take the termination and resignation boxes from the graphs above and compare it with the existing pool of unemployed Americans, it is not a large chunk.
+If we take the termination and resignation boxes from the graphs above and compare them with the existing pool of unemployed Americans, it is not a large chunk.

 Being unemployed is always a strain, and it’s clear that those who are losing their jobs will have real negative effects from their decisions.
 But they are still only a very small part of the universe of people affected by the vaccine requirements at their own employers, much less in the country.